rofnavarro/GD50-FlappyBird/README.md

-# CS50 - Game Develpment - FlappyBird
+# CS50 - Game Development - FlappyBird

   Flappy Bird is a game originaly released in 2013 and it was made by Nguyễn Hà Đông.